 - The worst case boundary analysis for the NextDate program generated 125 cases.

-- Redundancy

-- check January 1 for five different years

-- only a few February cases

-- Gaps

-- None on February 28, and February 29

-- No major testing for leap years
+These are fairly redundant (check January 1 for five different years, only a few February cases but none on February 28, and February 29, and no major testing for leap years) - The strong equivalence class test cases generated 36 test cases 11 of which are impossible. - The decision table technique generated 22 test cases (fairly complete)